yagamy4680/OSXey/README.md

 To-Do List
 ------------

-* Better way of choosing package manager (maybe as option rather then config?)
+* Better way of choosing package manager (automatic would be best)
 * Look into $terminalText bug.
 Maybe find a better way of displaying colors then current method.
 * Look into logo allignment in code (match what is dispalyed)
-* Code Cleanup
+* Code cleanup
 * Update screenshots
+* Smarter install script (create directory if doesn't exist, prompt if already uninstalled)
+* Look into being able to install via package manager (homebrew / macports)